Hi, I’m Bobbi! Welcome to my blog!

 My hope is that this blog serves as an educational space for women to (re)discover their magic through education, support, community, and humor – I’m quite funny!

-I’m a bullet-point girl, so that’s how I’m going to map out my journey to this blog post:
+I’m a bullet-point girl, so that’s how I’m going to map out my journey-to-now in this blog post:

 • I grew up in a small Kansas town – kinda sheltered… I didn’t have broccoli until I was at least 21 years old!
 It wasn’t the smallest town (we had stop lights); but it had less than 6,000 people when I graduated high school.
 I was a Daddy’s girl (read: always got my way, didn’t have to do chores, and I didn’t get along with my mom), an honor roll student, and a cheerleader.

-• To cope with the dad-arrested-for-murder part of my live, I became a professional disconnecter.
+• To cope with the dad-arrested-for-murder part of my life, I disconnected.
 I could just “not care” like it was my job.
 I learned that staying busy meant I didn’t have time to feel my feelings.

 • I went on to have five daughters in total, before ever realizing that I needed to heal or that I even had trauma.
-They did not get the best of me.
+My daughters did not get the best version of me.

-• When I was almost 40, something started happening.
-The trauma was trying to work its way out – it was time.
+• When I was almost 40, something started to happen.
+The trauma was determined to work its way out – it was time.
 I was working for my church at that time, and I kept getting a nudge (from my soul?) to share my story during our staff meetings.
 I politely declined.
-One way, on my drive to church, a song caught me at just the right time.
+One day, on my drive to church, a song caught me at just the right time.
 I cried the entire way to church; and I ended up telling my story three times that morning, snot-crying to my boss.

 Inside Joyfully Empowered, we celebrate the divine feminine and empower women to explore their spiritual paths in a supportive, nurturing environment.
 Our online community is a sanctuary where you can connect with like-minded souls, share your experiences, and grow together.